 Modern interpretations of Celtic tradition have given us the Arts and Crafts movement, where the ancient Celtic beliefs in elegance of form, and a reverence for the Earth and its creatures, is apparent in the work of designers such as Charles Rennie Mackintosh and Archibald Knox.
 The result, as reproduced in the enduring alloy of pewter, is not only a recreation of the past, but a continual evolution of living art, created by modern craftsmen for the people of today.

-All the Items in our Celtic Jewellery range are hand crafted / made in the South West of Britain.
+All the Items in our Celtic Jewellery and Gifts range are hand crafted / made in the South West of Britain.
 Historically the entire West of Britain, and particularly the South West, remained one of the last Strongholds of the British Celts for many Centuries.